daearconsulting/daearconsulting.github.io/index.md

 We build practical, governance-aware data systems for Tribal Nations and mission-driven organizations.
 Unlike most firms that focus on policy or standards, we turn governance principles into operational pipelines that embed consent, stewardship, and community control directly into technical workflows.

-### Our Core Expertise
+## Technical Capabilities
+Our technical expertise includes:
-- **Tribal Data Sovereignty Implementation** – Respecting community governance in every system
+- Tribal data sovereignty implementation - Respecting community governance in every system
+- Governance-aware metadata systems (CARE, OCAP®, FAIR)
-- **Geospatial & Remote Sensing Analytics** – Land-based data systems and spatial intelligence
+- Geospatial data engineering and remote sensing - Land-based data systems and spatial intelligence
-- **AI/ML Integration** – Machine learning pipelines built with governance in mind
+- AI/ML pipeline development - Machine learning pipelines built with governance in mind
-- **Cloud & HPC Infrastructure** – Scalable, reproducible, and secure systems
+- Cloud-native and high-performance computing infrastructure - Scalable, reproducible, and secure systems
-- **Governance-Aware Metadata** – Aligned with OCAP®, CARE, FAIR, IEEEP2890/D1 and community-defined protocols
+- Data stewardship architecture
+- Ethical AI governance frameworks

 **We operate at the intersection of technical excellence and ethical data stewardship.**